usnistgov/ElectionResultsReporting/index.md

 Endorsement of a given contest choice by two or more political parties.

 **Direct record electronic (DRE):**
 An electronic vote-capture device that provides choices visible to the voter on a front panel of the machine in which voters directly enter choices into electronic storage with the use of a touch-screen, push-buttons, or similar device.
 Note: An alphabetic keyboard is often provided with the entry device to allow for the possibility of write-in votes.
-The voter�s choices are stored in these machines and added to the choices of all other voters.
+The voter's choices are stored in these machines and added to the choices of all other voters.

 **Early voting:**
 Voting that occurs prior to election day at a polling location under the supervision of poll workers or election administrative staff.
 See also: in-person voting.
 Note: some jurisdictions, early voting is referred to as in-person absentee voting.